A common symptom of trauma is the presence of flashbacks or other intrusive thoughts and feelings.

 H-Hear

 For the next minute or so, become aware of the sounds around you.
 It could be a noise in the environment around you, or the sound of your own breathing.
-Just let the sounds come to you with naming or labeling them.
+Just let the sounds come to you without naming or labeling them.
 For example, instead saying “the blowing of the wind” or “a car driving by,” just listen to the sounds that are there.

 I-Intentional Stretching